fwillame/autoinstall/README.md

 * genisofs
 * rsync

-On Debian/Ubuntu you can easyly install them with the command:
+On Debian/Ubuntu you can easily install them with the command:

 	sudo apt-get install curl make fuse genisoimage rsync fuseiso